JonnyPickard/create-component-template/README.md

 - `fileName` - (optional) what to call the file, will default to user prompt provided name.
 - `folderName` - (optional) if you wish to place the file in a folder and what to call the folder.

-> Tip: Use Multiple config files that use the same templates directory on order to get diffent configurations.
+> TIP: Use multiple config files that use the same templates directory in order to get different configurations.
+You can also use Object.assign/ the spread operator to share the majority of config file contents.

 ## CLI Options